jshu-git/shokz_downloader/README.md

 - Enclose values in quotes (if they have spaces)
 - The file names are prepended with an index to identify the order of the files, which is used to copy them to the device in order
 - Sometimes, a download will fail.
-Currently, there is no mechanism to retry, so you will have to the folder off of the device and retry
+Currently, there is no mechanism to retry, so you will have to delete the folder off of the device and retry

 #### TODO